cysouw/diathesis/text/c09_adverbials.md

 ### -- [ OBJ > Ø ] -- *Aktionsfokus* {.unnumbered}

-### [ NA | N– ] Accusative drop+adverbial {#sec:adverbial-action-focus}
+### [ NA | N– ] Accusative drop+evaluative {#sec:adverbial-action-focus}

 Many transitive verbs can be used without an accusative object.
 However, with some verbs such a deaccusative comes easier than for others.
 Real ambitransitive verbs that occur both as transitive and as intransitive, but without needing any extra marking in the intransitive, are discussed in [@sec:case-accusative-drop].
 In contrast, for many other transitive verbs, like *sehen* 'to see' [@next a], the drop of the accusative is highly restricted.
 It might be possible in an ability setting, meaning something like 'I am able to see' [@next b].
 In such an intended meaning, what seems to happen is that the focus of the utterance becomes the action itself, i.e. the 'seeing'.
 However, this makes much more sense with the addition of a specification of the action by an adverbial [@next c].
+It is currently unclear to me, whether this is simply a pragmatic effect or whether this amounts to a real diathesis.

 ::: ex
 a.
 Ich sehe das Haus.